 Her father tracks her down!

 One tradition states that once settled in Geel, Dymphna built a hospice for the poor and sick of the region.
 However, it was through her wealth that her father would eventually ascertain her whereabouts, as some of the coins used enabled her father to trace them to Belgium.
 Damon sent his agents to pursue his daughter and her companions.
-When their hiding place was discovered, he travelled to Geel to recover his daughter.
+Upon discovery of their hiding place, he travelled to Geel to recover his daughter.
 He ordered his soldiers to kill Gerebernus and tried to force Dymphna to return with him to Ireland, but she resisted.
 Furious, Damon drew his sword and struck off his daughter’s head.
 She was said to have been 15 years old when she died.

-After Dymphna and Gerebernus were killed, the residents of Geel buried them in a nearby cave.
+After Dymphna and Gerebernus died, the residents of Geel buried them in a nearby cave.
 Years later, they decided to move the remains to a more suitable location.
 Some of her remains are at the shrine to Dymphna in Massillon, Ohio, United States.

 The most outstanding miracle is one that began in the thirteenth century and continues to this day.